JesseBausell/acsPROCESS_SEABASS/README.md

 Sullivan_VALUES.mat

 Program Description:
-acs_PROCESS_SEABASS processes raw field-collected ac-s measurements following a series of steps.
+acsPROCESS_SEABASS processes raw field-collected ac-s measurements following a series of steps.
 It is outfitted to process raw data contained in ac-s ascii files regardless of ac-s channel number, wavelengths, or orientation of column field headers.
 Steps are outlined below:
   1. Reads ascii data into Matlab
   2. Calculates water column salinity using measurements conductivity (CTD)
   3. Performs correction for spectral "jumps" caused by ac-s sampling using two holographic gratings